We offer a range of classes and programs, both in the Gallery and throughout the community.

 Not every school can make it to our Gallery, so we take our Gallery to the schools.
 By formulating a two-hour program that brings visual language and an artists' work to the classroom, we have developed a distinct approach to art education, one that captivates the students, while providing teachers with support to enrich their current curriculum.

-Our Summer School of Visual Art provides young artists with the opportunity to develop heir abilities, immersed in a rich learning environment inspired by some of Canada's finest artists and nurtured by some of the best educators in the province.
+Our Summer School of Visual Art provides young artists with the opportunity to develop their abilities while immersed in a rich learning environment inspired by some of Canada's finest artists and nurtured by some of the best educators in the province.
 These week-long elementary and secondary-aged live-in camps run in early July and are set in the beautiful surroundings of the Cheakamus Centre in Brackendale, BC.

 To view a camp in action click here